 Why is the fee for a high volume business the same as for a small business?

 The Plant Protection Act sets the fee schedule for licenses.
 Any change to this structure would require a change of the law itself.
 Support from the regulated industry is needed for any changes to the law.

 How does licensing for plant vendors at Farmers’ Markets work?

-A farmer’s market or growers cooperative can obtain a Farmers Market license which will allow anyone selling plant material at that market only, to sell plants or cut flowers that they have grown themselves.
+A farmer’s market or growers cooperative can obtain a Farmers Market license.
+This allows anyone selling plant material at that market only, to sell plants or cut flowers grown by them.
 Each market obtains the license and makes its own arrangements with the members regarding the payment of fees for that license.